7 Ways To experience CAMPING IN KENYA Effectively.

 - Camp Malta: This amazing camp is located just an hour away from Nairobi.
 Found in a composed and serene environment, this camp is perfect for campers looking for a quiet camping experience.

 - Old Moses and Shimptons Camp: This camp is mostly for those mountain climbing enthusiasts.
 It is located just on the slopes of Mount Kenya and is perfect for those on their way up the Mountain.
-The camp is just a basic, mid range camp with a kitchen and a good sleeping area.
+The camp is just a basic, mid-range camp with a kitchen and a good sleeping area.

-- Olorgesailie: This camp is known for the history and attachments to the origin of man.
+- Olorgesailie: This camp is known for its history and attachments to the origin of man.
 This camping site is located roughly an hour from Nairobi.
 This camp was form from the excavation of ancient remains of early man.
 The aftermath was a beautiful camping site that even has a waterfall.

 - Mida Creek Nature Camp: This camp is located in Watamu.
 It is a perfect location for couples looking to spend some time alone in a serene environment.
-This camp is great because of the on call service that they have and their amazing garden which one can enjoy.
-Nearby this camp, you can get to natural attractions such as the Watamu National Park, The Mida Creek itself and Turtle Bay beach!
-What more could you expect from a top notch environment?
+This camp is great because of the on-call service that they have and their amazing garden which one can enjoy.
+Nearby this camp, you can get to natural attractions such as the Watamu National Park, The Mida Creek itself, and Turtle Bay beach!
+What more could you expect from a top-notch environment?

 - Oseki Masai mara Camp: This is another wonderful camp located in the Masai Mara!
 The Oseki Masai Mara Camp is about two kilometres from the Maasai Mara game reserve.
 This camp also has a restaurant with great service and access to a garden.
 The great thing about being served at Oseki is they have activities for those not interested in going for game drives.
-Things like walking trips, hot air balloon rides, hiking and visits to Masai Villages can be arranged for you while on the camp.
+Things like walking trips, hot air balloon rides, hiking, and visits to Masai Villages can be arranged for you while on the camp.

 - Campi ya Kanzi: This camp is known to be a legendary site for many experienced campers.
 It is located at the foot of Chyulu Hills within the Masai environment.
 Within this camp, expect to experience the real ‘camping in the wild experience’ topped by a Masai culture expedition.